HeiderJeffer/Siemens-Energy-Digitalization-Transformation-Engineer/README.md

-# Siemens Energy Digitalization Transformation Engineer
+# ⚡ Siemens Energy Digitalization Transformation Engineer

 ### *Built with Python by Heider Jeffer*

-# ⚡ Siemens Energy Digitalization Transformation Engineer

 Think of this project like giving Siemens Energy a **robot assistant powered by Python**.